kbm9696/MoralisSDK/README.md

 # MoralisSDK
 ## Introduction
-A simple Python sdk for the Molaris apis.
+A simple Python sdk for the Molaris NFT apis.

 ## Molaris
 Use requires a Molaris API key which is currently available with the free Molaris service tier.